maxmatical/ml-cheatsheet/README.md

 - use full model/data at the last step

 ### Importance of a good validation set
-- validation set needs to be representative of the test/deployment data
+- validation set needs to be representative of the test/deployment data (70/15/15 split is a good starting pt)
 - can use test data to see how correlated is validation performance to test performance (only time to look at test data)
+- if there is a temporal aspect to the data, ALWAYS split by time
+  - after getting a good model on validation data, retrain the same model (same hyperparameters) on train + val data (**for temporal data**)

 ### Look at feature importance ASAP
 - build a rf/gbm (doesn't have to be very accurate), then evaluate feature importance right after